Sleepyico/.github/CONTRIBUTING.md

 		- [Contributing code](#contributing-code)
 		- [Translating](#translating)

-Thank you for considering making a contribution to NamVr.
+Thank you for considering making a contribution to our Services.

 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md), which all contributors must follow.